Stephin Merritt

-Stephin Raymond Merritt (born February 9, 1965) is an American singer-songwriter and multi-instrumentalist, best known as the songwriter and principal singer of the bands the Magnetic Fields, the Gothic Archies, and Future Bible Heroes.
-He is known for his distinctive and untrained bass voice.
+Stephin Merritt (born February 9, 1965) is an American singer-songwriter and multi-instrumentalist, best known as the songwriter and principal singer of the bands the Magnetic Fields, the Gothic Archies, and Future Bible Heroes.
+He is known for his distinctive bass voice.

 Musical projects

 Merritt created and plays principal roles in the bands the Magnetic Fields, the 6ths, the Gothic Archies and Future Bible Heroes.
 He briefly used the name The Baudelaire Memorial Orchestra as an attribution for "Scream and Run Away", a song written for Lemony Snicket's A Series of Unfortunate Events, but further music was attributed to the Gothic Archies.

 Between 1999 and 2005, he was one-third of the infrequent, live-only ensemble the Three Terrors, with 69 Love Songs's Dudley Klute and LD Beghtol.
 These performances were themed around French pop music, movie themes (including the title song from Deep Throat), intoxication, and New York City.
 Kenny Mellman (of Kiki & Herb), Jon DeRosa and others performed with the Three Terrors at these sporadic gala events.

 Under his own name, he recorded and released the soundtracks to the films Eban and Charley (2000) and Pieces of April (2003).
 The soundtrack to the Nickelodeon show The Adventures of Pete & Pete featured many of his songs.

 He and director Chen Shi-Zheng collaborated on three pieces of musical theatre: The Orphan of Zhao (2003), Peach Blossom Fan (2004) and My Life as a Fairy Tale (2005).
 Selected tracks from these works have been released on Nonesuch Records under the title Showtunes.

 Merritt wrote and sang "I'm in a Lonely Way" in a television commercial for Volvo that aired in the summer and fall of 2007.
 He also performed "The Wheels on the Car".
 He also penned the music and lyrics for a 2009 Off-Broadway stage musical adaptation of Coraline, a novel by Neil Gaiman.
 In the MCC Theater production, his music was performed by a piano "orchestra" consisting of a traditional piano, a toy piano and a prepared piano.

 He produced a score for the silent film 20,000 Leagues Under the Sea that was performed at the Castro Theatre, San Francisco on May 4, 2010, as part of the San Francisco International Film Festival.

 In 2014, he released his first book, 101 Two-Letter Words.
 It is a collection of brief poems, one inspired by each of the two-letter words legal in Scrabble.